-Final registration for the 1948 Summer Session will be held in Buchtel Hall, Friday and Saturday, June 18 and 19 until noon.
-Any person registering after June 19 will be charged a late registration fee of \$5.
+Final registration for the 1949 Summer Session will be held in Buchtel Hall, Friday and Saturday, June 17 and 18 until noon.
+Any person registering after June 18 will be charged a late registration fee of \$5.
 Late registrants should report to the office of the Registrar.

 All fees, including tuition and laboratory fees, must be paid to the Treasurer of the University as a part of registration.
-Registration and payment of fees should be made in person on or before June 18 or 19, or hy mail before these dates.
+Registration and payment of fees should be made in person on or before June 17 or 18, or by mail before these dates.